hashicorp/terraform/docs/resource-instance-change-lifecycle.md

 uses it to verify that the given object exists and, if so, to retrieve enough data about it to produce the **Import Stub State**.

-Terraform Core will always pass the returned **Import Stub State** to the normal `ReadResource` operation after `ImportResourceState` returns it, so in practice the provider may populate only the minimal subset of attributes that `ReadResource` will need to do its work, letting the normal function
+mnptu Core will always pass the returned **Import Stub State** to the normal `ReadResource` operation after `ImportResourceState` returns it, so in practice the provider may populate only the minimal subset of attributes that `ReadResource` will need to do its work, letting the normal function